Skip to main content

 LPS is also known as an endotoxin.
 In a healthy gut with a robust barrier, LPS remains safely sequestered within the intestines, where it is harmless.
 When the barrier is breached, LPS can “leak” through the gaps between cells and enter the bloodstream.

-Your is exquisitely sensitive to the presence of LPS in the blood.
+Your immune system is exquisitely sensitive to the presence of LPS in the blood.
 It recognizes it as a clear signal of a bacterial invasion, a red alert that the body’s defenses have been breached.
 The detection of this endotoxin triggers a powerful, body-wide inflammatory response.

 This is a crucial point ∞ the problem is no longer localized to the gut.
 A structural issue in the intestinal lining has now escalated into a systemic immune event.
 This low-grade, chronic circulation of LPS, a condition known as metabolic endotoxemia, is a primary driver of the widespread, low-grade inflammation that characterizes many chronic diseases.